Democracy Dies in Darkness: Reception

 The slogan generated reaction on the Internet following its announcement.
 On Twitter, writers at other media organizations mocked the slogan, while news organization ProPublica described the slogan as "awesome".
 Online magazine Slate said the slogan sounded "like a catchphrase more befitting a doomsday prophet than a daily newspaper", and compared the slogan to the titles of fifteen heavy metal albums, saying that they were "less dark" than the Washington Post slogan.
 Merriam-Webster dictionary recorded a surge in searches for democracy after the newspaper adopted the slogan.
 Dean Baquet, executive editor of The New York Times, said the slogan "sounds like the next Batman movie", while journalist Jack Shafer called the slogan "heavy-handed".
-Capitol Hill Citizens motto "Democracy Dies in Broad Daylight" is intended as a jab at what Politicos Ian Ward described as the Washington Posts "self-important motto Democracy Dies in Darkness".
+Capitol Hill Citizens motto "Democracy Dies in Broad Daylight" is intended as a jab at the slogan.

 The slogan gained renewed attention following the Washington Posts refusal to endorse a candidate in the 2024 United States presidential election.
 Susan Rice, former United States Ambassador to the United Nations and former director of the United States Domestic Policy Council, sardonically quoted the slogan; she also condemned the Washington Posts decision as "the most hypocritical, chicken shit move from a publication that is supposed to hold people in power to account".
 In a statement to Vanity Fair, former Washington Post executive editor Martin Baron characterized the newspaper's refusal to endorse as "cowardice, a moment of darkness that will leave democracy as a casualty".
-Tommy Vietor, former Obama and United States National Security Council staffer, panned the refusal as "cowardly shit from the crew that brought us 'democracy dies in darkness'."
+Tommy Vietor, former spokesman for President Barack Obama and the United States National Security Council, panned the refusal as "cowardly shit from the crew that brought us 'democracy dies in darkness'."